Message from the Chief

 • Grant Application submitted for funding for a K-9 unit.

-• The funding amount requested is $121,336.
+• The funding amount requested is $102,435.

-• We should receive award notice sometime in the beginning of 2024.
+• We should receive award notice sometime in the beginning of 2025.

 Department Drone:

-• Acquired a department drone with thermal imaging.
+• Department drone with thermal imaging.

 • Used for Search and Rescue and Evidence collection.